Home / Helpful Guides / IRS Guides Summarized / Publication 526

 Why documentation and acknowledgments matter so much

 The IRS requires different levels of substantiation depending on the size and type of the contribution.
 For cash gifts under $250, a bank record or receipt is sufficient.
 For cash gifts of $250 or more, a contemporaneous written acknowledgment from the organization is required — and it must state whether goods or services were provided in exchange.
 For noncash gifts over $500, Form 8283 must be filed.
 For noncash gifts over $5,000, a qualified appraisal is generally required.
-The publication emphasizes that documentation must be obtained by the filing deadline, because it cannot be created retroactively.
+The publication emphasizes that documentation must be obtained by the filing deadline, because it can’t be created retroactively.

 How noncash gifts create valuation and appraisal issues

 Valuing noncash donations is one of the most contested areas in charitable giving.
 The publication explains that the deduction is based on fair market value, which is the price a willing buyer would pay a willing seller.
 For clothing and household items, the deduction is limited to the item’s value in its current condition (not original purchase price).
 For vehicles, special rules apply and Form 1098-C may be required.
-For real estate, art, and other high-value items, a qualified appraisal from a qualified appraiser must be obtained, and the appraiser’s information must be reported on Form 8283.
+For real estate and other high-value items, a qualified appraisal from a qualified appraiser must be obtained, and the appraiser’s information must be reported on Form 8283.
 See also our guide on tax credits vs. tax deductions for context on how deductions reduce taxable income.

 What contribution limits and carryovers do to the final deduction